Indiana Lemon Law: Your Complete Legal Guide

 - 18,000 miles after delivery

-The Lemon Law Presumption Applies When:
+When the Lemon Law Presumption Applies

-| Condition | Requirement | Time/Mileage Limit |
+| Condition | Requirement | Deadline |

 |---|---|---|

-| Repair Attempts (Same Problem) | 4 or more attempts | Within 18 months or 18,000 miles |
+| Repair attempts (same defect) | 4 or more attempts for the same nonconformity | Within 18 months or 18,000 miles |

-| Days Out of Service | 30 or more business days | Within 18 months or 18,000 miles |
+| Days out of service | 30 or more business days for repair of any nonconformity | Within 18 months or 18,000 miles |

-| Nonconformity Type | Substantially impairs use, value, or safety | Must be reported within term of protection |
+| Nonconformity type | Must substantially impair use, market value, or safety | Must be first reported within the term of protection |

-What Qualifies as a Nonconformity?
+What Qualifies as a Nonconformity

 Under Indiana Code § 24-5-13-6, a "nonconformity" means any specific or generic defect or condition, or concurrent combination of defects or conditions, that: